-- 12.1.1 An availability charge is payable on all properties (irrespective of the category), where a connection to the sewer network is possible at the cost of the Municipality, but not in use. - 12.1.2 The Council charges a basic monthly fee per property based on the size (mm) of the water connection(s) for a specific property. - 12.1.3 Registered Indigents receive their basic levy for sewerage service either fully or 50% subsidised every month, as determined by Council on an annual basis.
+- 12.1.1 An availability charge is payable on all properties (irrespective of the category), where a connection to the sewer network is possible at the cost of the Municipality, but not in use. - 12.1.2 The Council charges a basic monthly fee per property based on the size (mm) of the water connection(s) for a specific property.
+This does not apply to properties on which two or more dwellings/ flats/ offices/ units have been erected, where section 12.4.1 will apply. - 12.1.3 Registered Indigents receive their basic levy for sewerage service either fully or 50% subsidised every month, as determined by Council on an annual basis.